 “The easiest way to handle them is to tell them to leave.
 Then get three quotes from well-reviewed locals or companies that your friends had a good experience with.
 Never ever sign up for a doorknocker’s offer without getting other quotes.”

-Why we partner with SolarQuotes
+Why we've partnered with SolarQuotes

-2. Mismatched components
+4. Mismatched components

 Many installers try to entice customers by selling huge batteries with 40–50kWh capacity for very cheap prices.
 It sounds great, but too often they’re paired with a small 5kW inverter, which will struggle to charge such a big battery and empty it.